 - Consider consulting an attorney

 Small business partnerships are sometimes founded out of a desire to avoid a payroll.
-That is, the first partner can’t afford to hire the second, so instead they bring the second partner aboard and share expenses and profits.
+A founder doesn’t want to hire an employee, so instead they bring them on as a partner to share in both expenses and profits.

-The catch is that now both partners will work against each other and are now liable for each other’s obligations according to the partnership agreement.
+The problem is that now both partners will work against each other and are now liable for each other’s obligations according to the partnership agreement.

-Every small business partnership needs a signed partnership agreement, period.
-To be sure, have an attorney draft a comprehensive agreement that expresses each partner’s interests, and have it notarized.
-If a conflict arises later down the road, defer to the agreement for clarification.
+Every small business partnership needs a signed partnership agreement.
+Have an attorney draft a comprehensive agreement that expresses each partner’s interests and have it notarized.
+If a conflict arises later on, defer to the agreement for clarification.

 It’s often assumed that a general partnership, given its lax structuring rules, is the natural default for a small business partnership.
 Instead, consider forming a limited partnership.
 This way, limited partners won’t be liable for the obligations of other partners.
-As the saying goes, fences often make for better neighbors.
+As the saying goes, good fences make good neighbors.